-Note: If you don't necessarily care about the tracked time from one of the accounts and you're okay to start fresh with the second one, you can just go ahead and delete the other account and keep the most recent one active.
-However, if you need to keep the data from both accounts, please send an email to email@example.com to request for a merge.
+Note: If you don't record of the tracked time from one of the accounts, and you're okay to start fresh with the second one, you can just go ahead and delete the other account and keep the most recent one active.
+However, if you need to keep the data from both accounts, please send an email to firstname.lastname@example.org to request a merge.

-If a user is given more than one corporate laptop and they log in on both (one at a time or simultaneously), this will create duplicate silent user profiles.
+If a user is given more than one work computer and logs in on both (one at a time or simultaneously), this will create duplicate silent user profiles.

 You’ll end up creating two different accounts when you install the app on one computer and that device turns out to be a shared computer with two or more users.

 If one user profile has the silent app installed and that user decides to sign in as a different user (to possibly do personal stuff and avoid having those activities being tracked by the silent app) or someone borrows the computer and signs in as a different user, chances are that a new silent user profile will be created.

 Depending on which scenario applies, we highly recommend not signing in to another user profile using the same device (unless this is unavoidable).

 3. The system admin logs in as an administrator